SilverShader – Introduction to Silverlight and WPF Pixel Shaders

 New LifeCams Have Arrived!

 Average: 0Microsoft recently announced two new LifeCams that join the lineup of webcams designed for users of Windows PCs: the LifeCam Show and the LifeCam VX-5500.
 The LifeCam Show is an ultrathin camera with a 2.0MP sensor and three different attachment options – a laptop clip, a desktop stand, and an…

 Create Dynamic Display Pictures In Messenger

-Avg Rating: 0From Windows Live Chronicles, I just learned another great trick for use in the latest version of Windows Live Messenger, v9.0 beta.
+Average: 0From Windows Live Chronicles, I just learned another great trick for use in the latest version of Windows Live Messenger, v9.0 beta.
 In this newest version of Live Messenger you have the option to create your own, dynamic display picture by using your webcam.
-To do so, go into Tools –>…
+To do so, go into Tools –> Change…